M.I.A.R.

 In 2023, the Chicago Fine Art Salon launched MIAR for the community artists we love, to exhibit and sell their creations to Chicago art enthusiasts at Art City in Lincoln Park and on our website.
 Browse through our past installations or explore our collection of exquisite wall art available for purchase below.

-Open Now at Art City: Schetauna Powell’s Quilt Blox!
+Open Last Month at Art City: Schetauna Powell’s Quilt Blox!

 Schetauna Powell’s work translates complex information into material interactions and supports the pedagogy and performance of collaborative design.
 Powell has a BA in English Literature, MA in Black Studies, and an MFA in Designed Objects from the School of Art Institute.
 She is currently a fellow at the Art Institute of Chicago researching stories about African American Architecture and Design in Chicago.
 The mission of her design practice is to archive experience through objects and create tools for Black families to connect one’s personal history to the larger story of African American life.